pangapavankalyan95-del/Deepfake_Audio_Detector/DOCUMENTATION.md

 # Technical Documentation

-Detailed technical information about the deepfake audio detection system.
+This document explains the technical details of my deepfake audio detection system - how I built it, what challenges I faced, and how everything works under the hood.

 ## Table of Contents
 1. [Project Scope \u0026 Validation](#project-scope--validation)